 - You reach companies that hire without advertising it.

-- You tailor your approach, which makes all the difference locally.
+- You tailor your approach, which makes the difference locally.

 Succeeding in your professional integration: our tips

-- Prepare a clear, results-oriented CV in English (and Hebrew if possible).
+- Prepare a CV in English (and Hebrew if possible), results-oriented.

 - Highlight concrete achievements rather than just diplomas.

-- Activate your network as soon as you arrive and ask for meetings.
+- Activate your network on arrival and ask for meetings.

 - Embrace the direct local culture: get to the point and dare to reach out.